rin67630/Drok-Juntek-on-steroids/README.md

 Last but not least everything is neatly self powered, and integrated on one single board, that plugs instead of the original controller board.
 If you wanted to revert to the original functionality, just replug the manufacturer's control board.
-There is absolutely no cable mess and even a new program can be updated over the air.
+There is absolutely no cable mess and even a new program can be updated over the air using a beginner's easy Arduino IDE.
 You need no additional computer to manage the dashboards, everything is done in the cloud.
 The only thing you need, is a Wifi connection.